-Using the TPNW as a yardstick against which the progress towards a world without nuclear weapons can be measured, the Nuclear Weapons Ban Monitor records developments related to the universalisation of the Treaty.
-It also tracks the status of all states in relation to other relevant treaties and regimes dealing with weapons of mass destruction, including the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), nuclear-weapon-free zone (NWFZ) treaties, the Comprehensive Nuclear-Test-Ban Treaty (CTBT), the Partial Nuclear-Test-Ban Treaty (PTBT), Safeguards Agreements and Additional Protocols with the International Atomic Energy Agency (IAEA), the Biological Weapons Convention (BWC), and the Chemical Weapons Convention (CWC).
+The Ban Monitor records progress in universalisation of the TPNW, but also tracks gaps in adherence to all the other key treaties in the existing legal architecture for disarmament and non-proliferation of nuclear weapons and other weapons of mass destruction, specifically the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), the nuclear-weapon-free-zone treaties, the Comprehensive Nuclear-Test-Ban Treaty (CTBT), Safeguards Agreements and Additional Protocols with the International Atomic Energy Agency (IAEA), the Biological Weapons Convention (BWC), and the Chemical Weapons Convention (CWC).

-Finally, the Nuclear Weapons Ban Monitor sets out clear interpretations of each of the prohibitions and positive obligations of the TPNW, and assesses the extent to which the world’s states – whether they have consented to be bound by the Treaty or not – act in accordance with them or not.
-This is done with a view to providing guidance to states that have already ratified or acceded to the Treaty, those that are currently considering whether to do so, and those that could do so in the future.
+The Ban Monitor also sets out clear legal interpretations of each of the prohibitions and positive obligations of the TPNW, and assesses the extent to which the 197 states — regardless of whether they have consented to be bound by the Treaty — act in accordance with them or not.
+States parties and signatories are categorized as either ‘compliant’ or ‘not compliant’ with the TPNW, whereas states not party are categorized as either ‘compatible’ or ‘not compatible’.
+This is done with a view to providing guidance on implementation of the Treaty’s obligations: to states that have already ratified or acceded to the Treaty; to those that are considering whether to do so; and to those that could do so in the future.